Worried about your communication?

 If you are worried about any aspect of your speech, language and communication, do not hesitate to contact us to speak to one of our passionate speech and language therapists.

 Laryngeal surgery is done following a diagnosis of laryngeal cancer.
-It may require all or part removal of the larynx or it may just involve taking the affected tissues away.
+It may require total or partial removal of the larynx or it may just involve taking the affected tissues away.
 Speech and language therapists play a key role in helping to support individuals who are having laryngeal surgery by helping them to communicate as effectively as possible.
-The speech and language therapist will be involved both pre and post surgery and may explore alternative ways of communicating.
+The speech and language therapist will be involved both before and after surgery and may explore alternative ways of communicating.

-Partial Laryngectomy is when part of the voice box is removed.
-A patient who has this surgery will still be able to speak, however will have a weak sounding hoarse voice.
+Partial laryngectomy is when part of the voice box is removed.
+A patient who has this surgery will still be able to speak, however they will have a weak sounding and hoarse voice.

 A total laryngectomy is when the whole voice box is removed.
 The windpipe is attached to a hole in the neck to enable breathing.
 After this, a patient will be unable to speak in the normal way.
 Therefore speech and language therapy will be needed in order to decide upon an alternative method of communication.
 Usually, a speech and language therapist will meet a patient before the surgery in order to decide upon the best method of communication for their individual needs and requirements.

 SLT UK can help with issues arising from laryngeal surgery.
 After surgery, speech and language therapy will be beneficial in order to work on communication problems, swallowing difficulties and voice problems.

 A speech and language therapy plan will be devised between the individual and the therapist, allowing for the most appropriate measures to be put into place.
 These measures may include Augmentative and Alternative Communication (AAC) aids.